 - In a medium bowl, blend together the powdered sugar and 3/4 cup peanut butter.
 Place in the fridge to chill while you make the cookie dough.

 - In medium bowl stir together the flour, cocoa and baking soda.

 - In large mixer bowl beat together both sugars, butter and 1/2 cup peanut butter until light and fluffy.

 - Add eggs one at time, beating well after each.
 Mix in vanilla.

 - Mix in flour mixture until blended.

 - Line everything up starting with your dough, then the peanut butter filling, then the cookie sheet.
 Fill a shallow dish with a couple of handfuls of sugar and place this by the cookie sheet.
-Lastly, get a glass with a wide bottom and coat the bottom with a little bit of oil or cooking spray.
+Lastly, get a glass with a wide bottom.
 If you’re lazy like me, you can do all of this on your kitchen table so you can sit down!

 - Take a generous tablespoon of dough and roll it into a ball.
 If the dough is too sticky, flour your hands.
-Flatten the ball into a thin disc (not too thin or it will crack, about 1/8 inch thick should work).
+Flatten the ball into a thin disc (about 1/4-inch thick).
 Take a big pinch (1/2 to 3/4 tsp.) of peanut butter filling and place it in the middle of disc.
 Fold the chocolate dough around the peanut butter and roll back into a ball.
-Place on the cookie sheet.
-Dip the bottom of the glass into the sugar and then flatten the cookie with it.* Repeat for each cookie, placing them about 1 inch apart (after flattening) on the sheet.
+Dip the top of the dough ball into sugar.
+Place on the cookie sheet, sugar side up.
+Gently flatten the ball with the bottom of your glass.
+Each cookie should be about 1/2-inch thick.
+Repeat, spacing each cookie about 1-inch apart (after flattening) on the sheet.

 - Bake for 7-9 minutes.
 When cookies are done, they should be set and slightly cracked.
 Leave on the pan for a few minutes and then transfer to a rack to cool.